TindraIS/comp-infrastructure/README.md

 The workflow logs execution details, including successes and errors, to `weather.log` for easy monitoring.
 Additionally, any critical errors trigger a notification via email using the `send_error_email.py` script, ensuring issues are promptly reported to the author.

 - Data analysis and other notes:
 A Jupyter Notebook (`weather.ipynb`) is included to summarise, analyse, and explore the collected weather data, providing insights into key metrics like temperature, wind speed, and rainfall.
-It also documents implementation steps for for tasks 1-7.

-A Jupyter Notebook (weather.ipynb) is included to summarise, analyse, and explore the collected weather data.
-It also documents the implementation steps for tasks 1-9.
+It also documents implementation steps for tasks 1-9.

 ## Get Started